Xilinx/Embedded-Design-Tutorials/docs/README.md

  </tr>
  </table>

-Xilinx and its Ecosystem Partners deliver embedded tools and runtime environments designed to enable you to efficiently and quickly move from concept to release.
-We provide you with all the components needed to create your embedded system using Xilinx Zynq® SoC and Zynq UltraScale+ MPSoC devices, MicroBlaze™ processor cores, and Arm Cortex-M1/M3 micro controllers including open source operating systems and bare metal drivers, multiple runtimes and Multi-OS environments, sophisticated Integrated Development Environments, and compilers, debuggers, and profiling tools.
+AMD and its Ecosystem Partners deliver embedded tools and runtime environments designed to enable you to efficiently and quickly move from concept to release.
+We provide you with all the components needed to create your embedded system using AMD Zynq™ SoC and AMD Zynq UltraScale+™ MPSoC devices, AMD MicroBlaze™ processor cores, and Arm Cortex-M1/M3 micro controllers including open source operating systems and bare metal drivers, multiple runtimes and Multi-OS environments, sophisticated Integrated Development Environments, and compilers, debuggers, and profiling tools.

 <img src="Introduction\Versal-EDT\docs\media\embedded-tutorials-landing.png"></a>

-For more information about available embedded tools available from Xilinx, see [Xilinx Embedded Software Infrastructure](https://www.xilinx.com/products/design-tools/embedded-software.html).
+For more information about available embedded tools available from AMD, see [ Embedded Software Infrastructure](https://www.xilinx.com/products/design-tools/embedded-software.html).

 This repository provides information about creating embedded designs.
 The following documents are available.

 # Introduction Tutorials

-The Embedded Design Tutorials provide an introduction to the embedded flow for Xilinx devices.
+The Embedded Design Tutorials provide an introduction to the embedded flow for AMD devices.

  <table style="width:100%">
  <tr>